xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 Notice the reference to procedure Condition.
 Eventually, we'll
-write a routine that  can  parse  and  translate any Boolean con-
+write a routine that  can  parse  and  translate any Boolean
-dition we care to give it.
+condition we care to give it.
 But  that's  a  whole  installment by
 itself (the next one, in fact).
 For  now, let's just make it a
 dummy that emits some text.
 Write the following routine: